juxor/afaq/markdown/secH6.md

 peasants and workers constituted the largest groups, at 39% and 34% respectively.
-Similarly, of the 40,913 prisoners held in December 1921 (of whom 44% had been committed by the Cheka) nearly 84% were illiterate or minimally educated, clearly, therefore, either peasants of workers.
+Similarly, of the 40,913 prisoners held in December 1921 (of whom 44% had been committed by the Cheka) nearly 84% were illiterate or minimally educated, clearly, therefore, either peasants or workers.
 [George Leggett, **The Cheka: Lenin's Political Police**, p.
 178] Needless to say, Lenin failed to mention this aspect of his system in **The State and Revolution** (a failure shared by later Leninists).
 Ultimately, the